johanvandegriff/multibot/README.md

 * Connecting to Kubernetes - Choose manual, then click `download the cluster configuration file`, then run `kubectl --kubeconfig=~/Downloads/jjbotbot-k8s-cluster-kubeconfig.yaml get nodes` to make sure it can connect.

 Replace `KUBECONFIG` in `.env.prod` with the path to the config file you downloaded.

+For autoscaling, we need the metrics server, go [here](https://marketplace.digitalocean.com/apps/kubernetes-metrics-server) and click "Install App" (as instructed on the [autoscaling](https://docs.digitalocean.com/products/kubernetes/how-to/set-up-autoscaling/) guide).

 Create a digitalocean (or whatever cloud provider you use) redis cluster in the same region, I called it `jjbotbot-redis` and go through the getting started steps:
 * Restrict inbound connections to only the k8s cluster and node pool